 Here are a few citations of experiments performed using the plant extracts of Potentilla fulgens and the various results to prove the active properties of this medicinal herb.

 DNA (deoxyribose nucleic acid) present in our cells are repetitively damaged and repaired.
 Factors responsible for its damage may be external or internal.
 Unrepaired DNA lesions will block its further replication and transcription and will lead to cell death.
-Furthermore, cancer or carcinogenic activity of the cells are caused due to mutation of the DNA strand.
+Furthermore, carcinogenic activity of the cells are caused due to mutation of the DNA strand.

 An Experiment done to demonstrate the anti-mutagenic activity of P. fulgens: